My Forking Life

 Why you should eat more Collard Greens

-Collard greens are full of many essential vitamins and have great health benefits.
+Collard greens are rich in many essential vitamins and offer great health benefits.
 They are also delicious when prepared right and are a great way to introduce kids to vegetables.
 My 10-year-old loves these southern-style collard greens, so I often make them.

 What makes these pressure cooker Collard Greens so Flavorful?